carrerasrodrigo/pydbreport/README.md

 ### Tested

-This project has been tested on Python 2.7+ and Python 3.3+
+This project has been tested on Python 2.6.7+, Python 2.7+ and Python 3.3+